norman-albusberger/ViteAlpineBootstrapStarter/readme.md

    VITE_OTHER_VARIABLE=some_value
    ```

-The boilerplate consists of two data binding examples which make use of https://newsapi.org and https://rapidapi.com/SAdrian/api/moviesdatabase/.
+The ViteAlpineBootstrapStarter consists of two data binding examples which make use of https://newsapi.org and https://rapidapi.com/SAdrian/api/moviesdatabase/.
 Both require an API Key.
 To view the examples you need to obtain an API key from both services and create a `.env.local` (mind the trailing dot) file with the following content:

 `